lemire/JavaFastPFOR/README.md

 The Java Team at Intel (R) introduced the vector implementation for FastPFOR based on the Java Vector API that showed significant gains over the non-vectorized implementation.
 For an example usage, see examples/vector/Example.java.
-The feature requires JDK 19+.
+The feature requires JDK 19+ and is currently for advanced users.

 Maven central repository
 ------------------------